Healthcare Voice AI Hub

 About Peak Demand

 Peak Demand is a Toronto-based AI agency focused on Voice AI receptionists, communication automation, call handling systems, workflow automation, and operational AI infrastructure.
-In healthcare, Peak Demand positions its work around structured communication systems, workflow-aware implementation, and governance-first thinking.
+In healthcare, Peak Demand positions its work around structured communication systems, workflow-aware implementation, healthcare integration architecture, and governance-first thinking.

 Explore your own AI use case on a discovery call.